 Estate Creditor Notice

-As mentioned above, the estate’s executor or personal representative must notify estate creditors.
+As mentioned above, the estate’s executor or personal representative must notify the estate creditors.
 In preparing a last will, the deceased may have left paperwork identifying creditors and the amount of debt owed.
 During the probate process, the estate’s representative must take precautionary steps to pay all creditors the proper amount owed.
 In this regard, the court can hold the personal representative liable if they pay a party not permitted under probate law.

 Simple Steps to Deal With Creditors and Debts in California Probate